ethereumjs/ethereumjs-monorepo/docs/index.md

 ## setGenesisParams

-turns the block in to the canonical genesis block
+turns the block into the canonical genesis block

 ## serialize